TheTrueTrooper/A-DiscordBot/README.md

 -Temp Bans and Muting

--Google API music or snag from site if costly. (for music)
+-Google API music or snag from site. (for music)

 -The posiblity of cross platform talk (skype to discord to skype or vicevers)

+--------------Things I need to do--------------

+-Fix the API for Anime look ups (changed while i was away on other things)

+-Finish transfer the text settings to one xml rather than the many seperate files